Search the Health Library

 Jon Weingart, MD, discusses options for treating a brain tumor.
 Dr Weingart is a neurosurgeon and professor of Neurological Surgery and Oncology at Johns Hopkins Medicine.

-Surgery is the most common treatment for a brain tumor.
-The patient may have one treatment or a combination of treatments.
+- Surgery: Surgery is the most common approach to brain tumors.
+The patient may have one procedure or a combination of treatments.

-As part of one of the largest brain tumor centers in the world, Johns Hopkins doctors treat hundreds of patients every year.
-A team of doctors with expertise in the patient’s type of brain tumor will work together to recommend the most effective and safest treatment options and deliver expert care.
+As colleagues at one of the largest brain tumor centers in the world, Johns Hopkins doctors treat hundreds of patients every year and are familiar with even rare brain tumors.
+A team of doctors with expertise in your type of brain tumor will work together to recommend the most effective and safest treatment options and deliver expert care tailored to your individual situation.

 How is a Brain Tumor Treatment Plan Developed